Deviled Eggs

 What Easter dinner or picnic is complete without a plate of Deviled Eggs?
 Here’s an easy recipe for you to try.

 Some folks like to add spices, relish, or even bacon to their egg yolk mixture.
-This is a very basic recipe to start with and you can add things from here, should you desire.
+This is a very basic recipe of salad dressing, mustard, herbs and seasonings, but it’s my favorite way to make and eat them.
 If you require a larger number, simply double or triple the recipe to suite your needs.

 When my husband and I were first married, I remember being in his grandmother’s kitchen where the women gathered all the decorated Easter eggs that the children had picked up in their baskets.
 They quickly went to work peeling and slicing them for deviled eggs.
 I always thought that was a neat idea and a great way to use all those boiled eggs!